Archive for the ‘epic-hero-1’ Tag

 I would assume the rope could be used to tie the boat to the wharf, but I’ve tried TIE ROPE / WITH NOUN on every feasible noun both on the boat and on the wharf.
 I’m not sure what’s going on.
 The money presumably should be used to buy the reel before we take off for the ocean.

 Even with the path being “wrong” we can still do a little preview of what it is like jumping into the ocean.
-It’s fine as long as you are holding the “sharp repellent”, and I’m not sure what to visualize that as.
+It’s fine as long as you are holding the “shark repellent”, and I’m not sure what to visualize that as.

 The only way (seemingly) to go is down, or more specifically SWIM DOWN, but that just causes drowning.